 To date, available medications to treat spasticity for people with MS are not always effective and can have intolerable side effects.
-Sativex represents a new choice of symptom modifying therapy for people with MS who experience spasticity.
-To date, clinical trials of Sativex have proven to reduce spasticity, pain and spasms and improve the quality of sleep.
+Sativex represents a potential new choice of symptom modifying therapy for people with MS who experience spasticity.
+To date, clinical trials of Sativex have indicated that it can reduce spasticity, pain and spasms and improve the quality of sleep.